-29. DUTY of COUNCIL
+29. Duty of Council

-- 1. The Council shall receive the report of the Integrity Commissioner within thirty (30) days of it being received by the Clerk and it shall be included on the next Regular Council Meeting Agenda. - 2.
+- The Council shall receive the report of the Integrity Commissioner within thirty (30) days of it being received by the Clerk and it shall be included on the next Regular Council Meeting Agenda. - 2.
 In circumstances where the alleged breach of trust or other misconduct is serious in nature, Council may pass a resolution, pursuant to the Municipal Act, 2001, requesting a judicial investigation into the member's conduct.

-30. PENALTIES and SANCTIONS
+30. Penalties and Sanctions

-- Where the Integrity Commissioner determines that a member has contravened any provision of this Code, he/she is authorized to impose upon the offending member: - (i) A reprimand; - (ii) Suspension of the remuneration paid to the member in respect of his/her services as a Member of Council or a local board, as the case may be, for a period of up to ninety (90) days. - 2.
-The Integrity Commissioner may also take one or more of the following actions against a Member of Council or member of local board: - (i) Removal from membership on a committee or local board; - (ii) Removal as chair of a committee or local board; - (iii) Repayment or reimbursement of monies received; - (iv) Return of property or reimbursement of its value.
+- 1. Where the Integrity Commissioner determines that a member has contravened any provision of this Code, he/she is authorized to impose upon the offending member: - (a) A reprimand; - (b) Suspension of the remuneration paid to the member in respect of his/her services as a Member of Council or a local board, as the case may be, for a period of up to ninety (90) days. - 2.
+The Integrity Commissioner may also take one or more of the following actions against a Member of Council or member of local board: - (a) Removal from membership on a committee or local board; - (b) Removal as chair of a committee or local board; - (c) Repayment or reimbursement of monies received; - (d) Return of property or reimbursement of its value.